apache/stanbol/commons/solr/README.md

 In cases where one only knows the name of the SolrCore (and not the CoreContainer) the initialization looks like this.

-    ComponentContext context; //typical parsed to the activate method BundleContext bc = context.getBundleContext();
+    ComponentContext context; //typical passed to the activate method BundleContext bc = context.getBundleContext();
     String nameFilter = String.format("(%s=%s)",SolrConstants.PROPERTY_CORE_NAME,"mydata");
     ServiceReference[] solrCoreRefs = bc.getServiceReferences(